 ABOUT (Re)defining equality

 (RE)Defining Equality is a United World Colleges (UWC) and Erasmus+ Short Course hosting 40 international participants to spend two weeks in the Tyrolean town of Imst.
 Together they will redefine what equality means to them, their surroundings and around the world.
-Through a balance between workshops, self-initiated projects and community interactions, participants will get the chance to not only be a part of the short course, but to actively create and shape the program while getting to know Austrian culture.
+Through a balance between workshops, self-initiated projects and community interactions, participants will get the chance to not only be a part of the short course, but to actively create and shape the programme while getting to know Austrian culture.

 The course will discover different aspects of equality by looking at: